Ocelot-Social-Community/website-ocelot.social/content/en/imprint.md

 ### Thanks

-Many thanks to Amelia Wattenberger who created the base graphic of our Ocelot.Social logo.
+Many thanks to Amelia Wattenberger who created the base graphic of our ocelot.social logo.

 > Ocelot by Amelia Wattenberger from the Noun Project